 Note: these data will reflect normal seasonal variations in activities as well as the effects of government restrictions and individual responses to the risks posed by the virus.
-Sources: Apple Mobility Trends Reports (data up to 12th November); Google Community Mobility Reports (data up to 10th November).
+Sources: Apple Mobility Trends Reports (data up to 19th November); Google Community Mobility Reports (data up to 17th November).
 Return to "What's New".

-Voters in most Asian countries, Canada, Germany and Italy approve of their governments' handling of the pandemic - not so the US, UK or France
+Voters in most Asian countries, Canada approve of their governments' handling of the pandemic, but not so in the US, UK or parts of Europe